Skip navigation

 Every day, we are reminded of how important good healthcare is.
 From the COVID-19 pandemic to the ongoing fight against cancer, it is clear that healthcare is essential to our society.
 We all know someone who has needed care at some point in their life, and we all know the impact of good healthcare on someone's recovery.

 When you study healthcare at university, whether that’s nursing, midwifery, or other specialisms you become part of a driving force to make a difference.
-When you study healthcare, you’ll learn how to promote good health and prevent ill health; assess, plan, provide, coordinate and evaluate care; lead and manage nursing care and work in teams; and improve safety and quality of care, beyond that, you’ll be part of something making a difference.
+When you study healthcare, you’ll learn how to promote good health and prevent ill health; assess, plan, provide, coordinate and evaluate care; lead and manage nursing care, work in teams; and improve safety and quality of care, beyond that, you’ll be part of something making a difference.

 What does it mean to study Healthcare?